 - All payments are due in full by June 15, or your registration will be canceled and your deposit will not be refunded.

-Students are welcome to register to attend both weeks of this Hollinsummer program, and program administrators will arrange for additional housing, activities, and meals for the weekend between at the additional cost of $100.00.
+Students are welcome to register to attend both weeks of this Hollinsummer camp, and program administrators will arrange for additional housing, activities, and meals for the weekend between at the additional cost of $100.00.
 Please be aware, however, that program content during the second week will mirror content during the first week.
 Program directors are happy to help students attending both weeks choose activities that will allow them to continue to grow during the second Hollinsummer week.

 Marcie Flinchum Atkins